siko1056/siko1056.github.io/_posts/2020-08-17-octave-buildbot.md

 As mentioned before, the
 [Octave 6.1 release](https://wiki.octave.org/6.1_Release_Checklist) got stuck
-and I tried to summarize some problems of the current release process from the perspective of a totally uninvolved volunteer trying to release Octave on his own for the first time.
+and I tried to summarize some problems of the current release process.
+The description is from the perspective of a totally uninvolved volunteer trying to release Octave on his own for the first time.

 ### 2.1 Lack of knowledge